Statistical data assimilation for estimating electrophysiology simultaneously with connectivity within a biological neuronal network: DATA ASSIMILATION

 The cost function $A_0$ is written as:

 One seeks the path $\bm{X}^0 = {\bm{x}(0),...,\bm{x}(N),\bm{p}}$ in state space on which $A_0$ attains a minimum value.

 The first squared term of Equation~\ref{eq:costfunction} governs the transfer of information from measurements $y_l$ to model states $x_l$.
 It derives from the concept of mutual information of probability theory~\cite{abarbanel2013predicting}.
-Here, the summation on \textit{j} runs over all discretized timepoints at which measurements are made, which may be some subset of the all integrated timepoints of the model.
+Here, the summation on \textit{j} runs over all discretized timepoints $J$ at which measurements are made, which may be some subset of the all integrated timepoints of the model.
 The summation on \textit{l} is taken over all \textit{L} measured quantities.
+(For example, one of the simulated experiments of this paper employs as measurements the time series of membrane voltage of all three neurons; for this case, $L=3$.)

-The second squared term of Equation~\ref{eq:costfunction} incorporates the model evolution of all \textit{D} state variables $x_a$.
-This term can be derived from a consideration of Markov-chain transition probabilities.
+The second squared term of Equation~\ref{eq:costfunction} incorporates the model evolution of all \textit{D} state variables $x_a$\footnote{Incorporating model error, rather than measurement error alone, typically yields a completed model with significantly stronger predictive power (see any general reference on data assimilation, e.g. Refs~\cite{kimura2002numerical,kalnay2003atmospheric,evensen2009data,betts2010practical,whartenby2013number,an2017estimating}).
+One can understand the improvement by recognizing that a measurement error considers only the state variables that correspond to measureable quantities.
+The model error - by providing a map from measured to unmeasured quantities - requires that the behavior of \textit{all} state variables be consistent with the measurements.}.
+(For the network model in this paper, $D=27$: Equations~\ref{eq:dVdt},~\ref{eq:ionCurrents},and~\ref{eq:gatingVariables} describe a seven-dimensional neuron, of which there are three; Equations~\ref{eq:synapses} describe a one-dimensional synapse, of which there are six.)
+The second squared term of Equation~\ref{eq:costfunction} can be derived from a consideration of Markov-chain transition probabilities.
 The term $f_a(\bm{x}(n))$ is defined, for discretization, as: $\frac{1}{2} [F_a(\bm{x}(n)) + F_a(\bm{x}(n+1))]$.
 Here, the outer sum on \textit{n} is taken over all discretized timepoints of the model equations of motion.
 The sum on \textit{a} is taken over all \textit{D} state variables.
 Note that the second term of Equation~\ref{eq:costfunction} is shorthand.
 For the complete formulation, and for a short derivation, see \textit{Appendix 1}.
 For a full treatment, see Ref~\cite{abarbanel2013predicting}.